RAE Launches Inclusive Coasts Workshops to Enhance Access in Coastal Conservation Grantmaking, Project Implementation

 RAE is excited to organize this effort and is confident that support from NSF will enhance essential work already being done in this field.
 The award will be used to host a series of workshops with two separate tracks: one for grantmakers and one for project implementers.
 We expect these events to begin in the Fall of 2021.

-Experts in DEIJ will design custom curricula for the workshops.
-Objectives, content, and materials of the workshops will also be informed by a working group consisting of diverse representatives and stakeholders within the coastal conservation community.
+Experts will design custom curricula for the workshops.
+Objectives, content, and materials of the workshops will also be informed by a working group consisting of a broad participation of representatives and stakeholders within the coastal conservation community.

-RAE hopes these workshops will result in agreed upon norms in grantmaking, contributing to improved access to grant funding as well as more inclusive project implementation.
-The ultimate objective for this work continues to be achieving a just distribution of coastal restoration resources and benefits to all communities.
+RAE hopes these workshops will result in agreed upon norms in grantmaking, contributing to improved access to grant funding as well as project implementation that engages everyone.
+The ultimate objective for this work continues to be achieving a fair distribution of coastal restoration resources and benefits to all communities.

 If you are interested in becoming a member of the working group or would like more information on further funding this important work, please email Lance Speidell.